Unfolding Orthotubes with a Dual Hamiltonian Path: Introduction

 The first class of orthogonal polyhedra shown to have a grid unfolding is \defn{orthotubes} \cite{demainez1998unfolding}, formed by gluing together a sequence of orthogonal boxes where every pair of consecutive boxes in the sequence share one face (and no other boxes share faces).
 Roughly speaking, this unfolding consists of a monotone dual-path of rectangular faces, with $O(1)$ rectangles attached above and below the path.

 In this paper, we show that orthotubes have a grid unfolding with a stronger property we call \defn{dual-Hamiltonicity}, where the unfolded shape consists of a single dual path of rectangular faces, as shown in Figure~\ref{figure:example}.
 More precisely, define the \defn{face adjacency graph} to have a node for each rectangular face of a box, and connect two nodes by an edge whenever the corresponding rectangular faces share an edge.
 Then the unfolding is given by keeping attached a chain of rectangular faces corresponding to a Hamiltonian path in the face adjacency graph.
 Implicitly, we take advantage of the fact that 4-connected planar graphs (which includes face adjacency graphs) have Hamiltonian cycles \cite{thomassen1983theorem, chiba1989hamiltonian}.
+This fact has also been studied previously in the context of vertex unfolding \cite{garcia2018vertex} and grid unfolding as \textit{zipper unfolding} \cite{lubiwDDSS10, demaineDU13}.

 The paper is organized as follows.
 First, Section \ref{section-definition} defines useful tools for expressing dual-Hamiltonian unfoldings.
 Then Section~\ref{section-algorithm} describes and proves correct our algorithm to find such an unfolding for a given orthotube.
 Finally, in Section~\ref{section-conclusion}, we describe possible future extensions to our result.